How to Mass Delete Emails on Gmail: Expert Guide

 Pinned messages feature in Clean Email appPinned messages feature in Clean Email app

 In the case of recurring newsletters or updates, the Keep Newest feature comes in handy.
-It allows you to retain only the most recent version of a recurring email, automatically archiving or deleting previous iterations.
+It allows you to retain only the most recent version of a recurring email, automatically deleting previous iterations.
 This just requires setting up an Auto Clean rule.

 Create Keep Newest rule in Clean EmailCreate Keep Newest rule in Clean Email